maxsimmonds1337/maxsimmonds.engineer/programming/c/NCO.md

 Now we're getting somewhere!
 This is indeed looking like a sine wave, but why, we might ask ourselves?
 Well, that comes down to some triginometry!
 If we want to get the y values (imaginary) of each phasor, we can use trignometery, since the phasor makes a right angled triangle with the axes:

 ```
-image of a set of axes with the right angled triangle
+image of a set of axes with the right angled triangle adding in somethig ot make this different
 ```

 We can say, then, that if the length of this phasor is simply 1, because we're on the "unit circle", then: